managination/afrr/readme-ew.md

 ### TODOs?:

 - at end of deploy don't relinquish ownership but set owner to multisig address
-- add ability to set collateralization ratio from 150% to 1 million % (to add a pause it)
+- add ability to set collateralization ratio from 150% to 1 million % (to be able to pause Liquity)

 ### BEGIN NOTES